-Opened in 1988 it was first known as Bishan Park.
+Opened in 1988, it was first known as Bishan Park.
 The park was redeveloped and renamed in 2012 to become today’s Bishan-Ang Mo Kio Park.

 River Plains is the busier half of Bishan-Ang Mo Kio Park.
-You will find it bustling with groups of people in the morning, many exercising together amidst the lush greenery of the Park.
+You will find it bustling with groups of people in the morning, many exercising together amidst the lush greenery of the park.

 With its sheer size and picturesque scenery, Bishan-Ang Mo Kio Park is a popular hotspot for family outings and outdoor gatherings.

 1. Naturalised River – Part of the Kallang River

 Under the Active, Beautiful, Clean Waters (ABC Waters) Programme, Bishan-Ang Mo Kio Park’s old canal was demolished in favour of a more natural and aesthetically pleasing river.